apache/skywalking/docs/en/setup/service-agent/java-agent/README.md

     * If you want to forward MicroMeter/Spring Sleuth metrics to Meter System, use [SkyWalking MicroMeter Register](Application-toolkit-micrometer.md).
     * If you want to use OpenTracing Java APIs, try [SkyWalking OpenTracing compatible tracer](Opentracing.md).
 More details you could find at http://opentracing.io
 * If you want to specify the path of your agent.config file.
 Read [set config file through system properties](Specified-agent-config.md)
+* If you want to tolerate some exceptions, [The configuration or annotation](How-to-tolerate-exceptions.md) will meet your needs

 ## Advanced Reporters
 The advanced report provides an alternative way to submit the agent collected data to the backend.
 All of them are in the `optional-reporter-plugins` folder, move the one you needed into the `reporter-plugins` folder for the activation. **Notice, don't try to activate multiple reporters, that could cause unexpected fatal errors.**